Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Panel Predictive Regression

-On the left-hand side of (\ref{eq:beta_sq_NT}) the estimator is inflated by $\sqrt{nT}$, which we refer to as the \emph{(standard) panel factor}.
-Equation~(\ref{eq:beta_sq_NT}) highlights the fact that $\sqrt{nT}(\bhatfe-\beta^{*})$ involves an asymptotic bias --- called the \emph{implicit Nickell bias} by \citet{mei2023implicit} --- that shifts the center of the asymptotic normal distribution away from 0.
+On the left-hand side of \eqref{eq:beta_sq_NT} the estimator is inflated by $\sqrt{nT}$, which we refer to as the \emph{(standard) panel factor}.
+Equation~\eqref{eq:beta_sq_NT} highlights the fact that $\sqrt{nT}(\bhatfe-\beta^{*})$ involves an asymptotic bias that shifts the center of the asymptotic normal distribution away from 0.